typekit/webfontloader/README.md

 Is there something else WebFont Loader should do?
 Did you find a bug and want to fix it?

+### Building

+Run rake:

+    rake

 ### Testing

+You can run uncompressed, debuggable code by starting the demo server in dev mode:

+    rake demodev

 WebFont Loader has an extensive test suite that runs via [jsTestDriver][jstestdriver].
 Please add tests for any changes.

 To run tests, first boot the test server.
-This open a browser and start listing for test executions.
+Then open a browser and navigate to the test server url listed by `rake test` to start listing for test executions.
 You can register multiple browsers.

     rake test:boot